 When representing heirs or legatees, we understand that you are contacting us after you have exhausted trying to work it out with the executor.
 You are frustrated because the executor is not doing their job and now you are learning that you have limited rights to remove them from office.

 For each case, we discuss your goals and what you expect from the estate.
 You will set the pace of representation and be given options for moving forward at many points during our representation.
 Often, we are able to get up to speed and work with opposing counsel to push the executor to wrap up the succession in short order.

 Many questionable Wills are executed each year.
-Whether it was a generic online form that did not meet the strict criteria of Louisiana law or a Will executed during incapacity, Field Law knows how to handle your challenge.
+Whether it was a generic online form that did not meet the strict criteria of Louisiana law or a Will executed during incapacity, Field Law attorneys know how to handle your challenge.

 Challenging a Last Will and Testament as to form are often the most effective as they require little evidence or witness testimony.
 Louisiana Will laws are strict, and the Louisiana Supreme Court has recently ruled that Wills must comply with the law or be held null and void.
 These types of challenges can also be brought quickly in order to prevent the loss of estate assets.